MarkLaVenia/rockr/README.md

   - we use the `group_by()` and `summarise_at()` commands to sum percentages or vote counts for each band per year.
-  - This occured in the 1970 final poll, where Black Sabbath had two albums that year;
+  - This scenario occured in the 1970 final poll, where Black Sabbath had two albums that year;
       - other scenarios for this occur when analyzing bonus, qualifying, and final polls jointly.

 ### Structure

-Ultimately we want a file in a long format, with each band having a row for every year in the data set regardless of whether the band has poll data for that year.
+Ultimately we want a file in a long format, with each band having a row for every year in the data set regardless of whether the band had poll data for that year.
 There is probably a more efficiet what of doing this; but short of figuring that out,

-  - I first used the `pivot_wider()` command, then the `pivot_longer()` command to accomplish this.
+  - I first used the `pivot_wider()` command, followed by the `pivot_longer()` command to accomplish this.
   - A more efficient approach would evaluate which years were unobserved for given bands, then insert rows for those missing observations.
-    (Suggestions on improvements on this procedure are welcome).
+    (Suggestions on improved approaches to this are welcome.)

 ### Computation